 Lots of people want to photograph the moon!
 It's really pretty easy if you do it right.
-We have a great opportunity coming up on November 14, 2016 when we'll have a "Supermoon" where it will be the largest we have seen in nearly 70 years!

 Want to find the exact moonrise times and angles etc.?
 Check out The Photographers Ephemeris App